The Purpose of the governing body

 - The implementation and effectiveness of the school improvement strategy

 - The budget and staffing structure

 - Responding to third party reports on the school’s performance

 - Holding the headteacher to account for the performance of the school

 - Ensuring parents and pupils are involved, consulted and informed as appropriate

 - Making available information to the community

-The governing body works very closely with the Head and takes a full and active role in the school.
-The governing body meets at least six times a year.
+The governing body works very closely with the headteacher and takes a full and active role in the school.
+The governing body meets at least four times a year.
 In order to function effectively and efficiently a substantial part of its work is delegated to the following sub committees: